signorpipo/wle-pp/README.md

     * manages the input from the gamepads, like reading the state of a button or the value of the thumbstick
 	* automatically works with the keyboard
 	* u can also add a virtual gamepad to use the gamepad on a mobile device
+  - Experimental Locomotion
+    * smooth and teleport locomotion with physics collision check
+	* view obscuration when going inside walls
+	* the feature is in an experimental phase, this means u can use it but won't be very easy to adjust and may have weird bugs (please report them!)
   - Grab & Throw
     * a ready to use gameplay feature to grab and throw objects
   - FSM